notDhruv/jekyll-now/work.md

 <details>
   <summary> Read more... </summary>
   <p>
   Reading project on relations between timed and register automata as well as on a logical perspective on timed systems.
-The report is [here]({{site.baseurl}}/src/timed-systems-report.pdf).
+The report is <a href="{{ site.baseurl }}/src/timed-systems-report.pdf"> here </a>.
   </p>
 </details>